Peter Deinboll

 Peter Vogelius Deinboll, DSO, MC (29 July 1915 – 8 November 1944) was a Norwegian engineer, and resistance member during World War II.

 Personal life

 He was born in Sulitjelma as a son of Peter Blessing Deinboll and Sigfrid Hildur Deinboll, née Nagell.
-His parents hailed from Nærøy and Haugesund.
+His parents hailed from Nærøy Municipality and Haugesund Municipality.
 He grew up in Orkanger, where his father worked for Salvesen & Thams at Thamshamn from 1920.
 Peter Deinboll had a degree in chemistry from the Norwegian Institute of Technology, and worked at the railway workshop at Thamshavn before the outbreak of World War II.

 World War II

-When World War II reached Norway, he participated in Norwegian Campaign battles.
-He fled to the United Kingdom in 1941 and was enrolled into the Special Operations Executive.
+When World War II reached Norway, he participated in Norwegian campaign battles.
+He fled to the United Kingdom in 1941 and was enrolled in the Special Operations Executive.
 In 1942 he led a series of sabotage operations directed against the transport of pyrites from the mines at Løkken Verk to Germany.
-He disappeared during air transport between United Kingdom and Norway, 8 November 1944.
+He disappeared during air transport between the United Kingdom and Norway, 8 November 1944.